This week inHusker history

 «1934: Virgil Yelkin's field goal in the fourth quarter lets Nebraska escape muddy Lawrence with a 3-0 win over Kansas.

-1939: The Huskers get a rare victory over nemesis Pitt, 14-13, as Vike Francis and Henry Rohn score their first collegiate touchdowns.
+1939: The Huskers pull off a rare victory over nemesis Pitt, 14-13, as Vike Francis and Henry Rohn score their first collegiate touchdowns.
 Also, tragedy strikes the program as Doug Davies of Hastings dies during the annual freshman intrasquad game.

 1949: Three big first-half plays — touchdown runs by Harry Meginnis (55 yards) and Nick Aducci (76 yards) and a 44-yard pass from Fran Nagle to Frank Simon — help lift Nebraska to a 25-14 win over Colorado, making their first visit to Lincoln since 1907.
 It was the final game for Husker great Tom Novak, who was honored at halftime.

 1954: Oklahoma sends Nebraska limping off to the Orange Bowl with a 55-7 thumping in Norman.
 Eight Sooners scored touchdowns, and Oklahoma outyarded the Huskers 577-162.